This content is also available in:

 Meet Eli Sanchez.
 Eli is a certified Assistive Technology Instructor and non-visual tech trainer for the Center for Assistive Technology’s Northwest Division.
-He also founded Free Hand Tech, an assistive technology training business after earning his Assistive Technology Certificate Program from California State University, North Ridge.
+After earning his Assistive Technology Certificate Program from California State University, North Ridge, Eli founded Free Hand Tech, an assistive technology training business.

 A Hands-On Approach